 The personal generator has one other noticeable downside: It’s noisy.
 A silent generator will clock in at around 60-70 decibels.
 An open frame generator, which is a much cheaper option, ends up around 70-90.
 The different doesn’t seem huge, but an extra 10 decibels means something is twice as loud.
 So you need to be looking at a silent generator if you want to hear what your customers are saying.

 This does sway the decision back towards gas though.
 I would hate to be ruled out of an event just because the organisers didn’t have the power to run our gear.
 To sum up, here is a raunchy little comparison between cooking on gas or electric.
-We will probably end up with the kit to do both.
+Update: We went for gas.

 - Cheaper to run